A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Introduction

-A SpatPOMP model is characterized by the transition density for the latent Markov process and unit-specific measurement densities\footnote{We use the term ``density'' in this article to encompass both the continuous and discrete cases.
-Thus, when latent variables or measured quantities are discrete, one can replace ``probability density function'' with ``probability mass function''.}.
+A SpatPOMP model is characterized by the transition density for the latent Markov process and unit-specific measurement densities.
 Once these elements are specified, calculating and simulating from all joint and conditional densities are well defined operations.
 However, different statistical methods vary in the operations they require.
 Some methods require only simulation from the transition density whereas others require evaluation of this density.
 Some methods avoid working with the model directly, replacing it by an approximation, such as a linearization.
 For a given model, some operations may be considerably easier to implement and so it is useful to classify inference methods according to the operations on which they depend.
 In particular, an algorithm is said to be \emph{plug-and-play} if it utilizes simulation of the latent process but not evaluation of transition densities \citep{breto09,he10}.
-The arguments for and against plug-and-play methodology for SpatPOMP models are essentially the same as for POMP models \citep{he10,king16}.
-Simulators are relatively easy to implement for most SpatPOMP models; plug-and-play methodology facilitates the investigation of a variety of models that may be scientifically interesting but mathematically inconvenient.
-On the other hand, approaches that leverage explicit transition densities are sometimes more computationally efficient than those that rely on Monte Carlo methods.
-Nevertheless, the utility of plug-and-play methods has been amply demonstrated in scientific applications.
-In particular, plug-and-play methods implemented using \pkg{pomp} have proved capable for state-of-the-art inference problems for POMP models \citep[e.g.,][]{king08,bhadra11,shrestha11,shrestha13,earn12,roy13,blackwood13,blackwood13b,he13,breto14,blake14,martinez-bakker15,bakker16,becker16,buhnerkempe17,ranjeva17,marino19,pons-salort18,becker19,kain20}.
-Although the \pkg{\spatPomp} package provides a general environment for methods with and without the plug-and-play property, development of the package to date has emphasized plug-and-play methods.
+Simulators are relatively easy to implement for many SpatPOMP models, and so plug-and-play methodology facilitates the investigation of a variety of models that may be scientifically interesting but mathematically inconvenient.
+Modern plug-and-play algorithms can provide statistically efficient likelihood-based or Bayesian inference.
+The computational cost of plug-and-play methods may be considerable, due to the large number of simulations involved.
+Nevertheless, the practical utility of plug-and-play methods for POMP models has been amply demonstrated in scientific applications.
+In particular, plug-and-play methods implemented using \pkg{pomp} have facilitated various scientific investigations \citep[e.g.,][]{king08,bhadra11,shrestha11,shrestha13,earn12,roy13,blackwood13,blackwood13b,he13,breto14,blake14,martinez-bakker15,bakker16,becker16,buhnerkempe17,ranjeva17,marino19,pons-salort18,becker19,kain20,stocks20}.
+The \pkg{spatPomp} package has been used to develop and demonstrate plug-and-play methodology for SpatPOMP models \citep{ionides22,ionides23,ning23-ibpf}.
+Scientific applications are starting to emerge \citep{zhang22,wheeler24,li24}.